civilKaos82/ruby-drill-the-self-keyword-challenge/README.md

 `self` is treated the same way in the body of a module definition as it is in a class definition.  `self` points to the new module being defined.
 So, as we're defining a module, we can utilize `self` to add methods to the module, just as we did in adding the method `.create_multiple` to our `Dog` class in *Release 1*.

-Let's add some behaviors to the module object `AreaCalculator`.
+Add some behaviors to the module object `AreaCalculator`.
 Again, the behaviors we're looking for have been described in the test suite:  calculating the area of rectangles, squares, and triangles.

 ### Release 3: The Global Context